Last Updated on September 3, 2022 by Erik Sullivan

 Handheld Garment Steamers

 Handheld steamers are much smaller and more portable than standing steamers, making them ideal for travel.
 Besides that, they’re also super easy to use and get ready really fast.

 You can use these tiny devices for daily touching up of your clothing.
 They’re also more affordable than their counterparts.
 However, they generally have a shorter steaming time and may not be as powerful.

 Standing steamers are larger and more expensive, but they offer a longer steaming time and more powerful steam.
-They often comes with built in hanger and clips for your convenience.
+They often come with built-in hangers and clips for your convenience.

-These upright steamer has a telescopic pole which is adjustable according you your height.
+These upright steamer have a telescopic pole which is adjustable according you your height.
 They’re best for professional laundry or for those people who often steam a large batch of garments.

-- Clothes steamers are quicker and easier to use than an iron
+- Clothes steamers are quicker and easier to use than iron

 - They are ideal for delicate fabrics.
-Some steamers offers special attachment for steaming delicate items.
+Some steamers offer special attachments for steaming delicate items

-- The handheld clothes steamer is portable and can be used when travelling
+- The handheld clothes steamer is portable and can be used when traveling

-- There are less likely to burn your clothing.
+- They are less likely to burn your clothing

-- Sometime they fail to eliminate deep creases from your garment
+- Sometimes they fail to eliminate deep creases from your garment

 - They require regular maintenance

-- Steamers can make your cloth slightly damp
+- Steamers can make your clothes slightly damp

 - A clothes Steamer will not give your dress the sharp and professional look